Blazemeter/taurus/site/dat/docs/Apiritif.md

     generate-flow-markers: true  # global setting
 ```

-### Extended logging
+### External logging

-Extended logging can be used to track progress or debug your test.
+This feature can be used to track progress or debug your test.
 It requires handler which will be executed
 between actions.
 Please see for handler example `log_into_file` function in `selenium_extras` module
 which logs action timestamps in user file.

-To enable extended logging you can use flag `extended-logging: true` in  scenario settings (handler
+To enable external logging you can use flag `external-logging: true` in  scenario settings (handler
 will be executed on start and finish of each action) or use action `log('some string')` to explicitly call handler.

 ```yaml